Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Forecasting Australian Tourism Demand

-The (1000) base forecast samples are obtained using the Gaussian approach with sample\footnote{The results with shrunk covariance matrices are available in the online appendix.} covariance matrices (\autoref{sec:shrtech}) using multi-step residuals\footnote{We do not include overlapping, as we are unable to correctly determine the residuals for the overlapping series using ETS models (see \autoref{ssec:over_res}).} and the bootstrap approach (\autoref{ssec:boot}).
-For reconciliation, 11 different approaches have been adopted (see \autoref{tab:notation}): ct$(bu)$, ct$(shr_{cs}, bu_{te})$, ct$(wlsv_{te}, bu_{cs})$, ct$(ols)$, oct$(struc)$, oct$(wlsv)$, oct$(bdshr)$, oct$_h(hbshr)$, oct$_h(bshr)$, oct$_h(hshr)$, and oct$_h(shr)$.
+The (1000) base forecast samples are obtained using the Gaussian approach with sample\footnote{The results with shrunk covariance matrices are available in the online appendix E.2, where we also report the results obtained using other reconciliation approaches.} covariance matrices (\autoref{sec:shrtech}) using multi-step residuals\footnote{We do not include overlapping, as we are unable to correctly determine the residuals for the overlapping series using ETS models (see \autoref{ssec:over_res}).} and the bootstrap approach (\autoref{ssec:boot}).
+For reconciliation, 6 different approaches have been adopted (see \autoref{tab:notation}): ct$(shr_{cs}, bu_{te})$, oct$(struc)$, oct$(wlsv)$, oct$(bdshr)$, oct$_h(bshr)$, and oct$_h(hshr)$.

 Negative forecasts may be produced during the reconciliation phase \citep{wickramasuriya2020, difonzo2022a, difonzo2023a} thus generating unreasonable values (e.g., a negative forecast for tourism demand makes no sense).
-To overcome this limitation (see the online appendix), we applied the simple heuristic proposed by \cite{difonzo2022b, difonzo2023a}.
-Following Theorem \ref{thm:rs}, we are thus able to obtain the reconciled sample respecting non-negativity constraints starting from an incoherent sample simulated from a Gaussian distribution.
-Finally, to evaluate the performance, we employed the Continuous Ranked Probability Score (CRPS), the Energy Score (ES), and the “Multiple Comparison with the Best" (MCB) Nemenyi test, introduced in Sections \ref{ssec:acc_scores} and \ref{ssec:ausresults}.
+To overcome this limitation, we applied the simple heuristic proposed by \cite{difonzo2022b, difonzo2023a}.
+Following Theorem \ref{thm:rs}, we are thus able to obtain reconciled samples respecting non-negativity constraints starting from an incoherent sample simulated from a Gaussian distribution.
+Finally, to evaluate the performance, we employ the Continuous Ranked Probability Score (CRPS), the Energy Score (ES), and the “Multiple Comparison with the Best" (MCB) Nemenyi test, introduced in Sections \ref{sec:ausgdp} and \ref{ssec:ausresults}.